 Jessy Servi - Food Leader Certificate Course Co-leader

-Jessy is passionate about building healthy relationships.
+Jessy is passionate about sustainability and for building healthy relationships.
 She trusts that each of us can live happier and healthier lives if we believe in ourselves deeply, living connected to nature and in alignment with our passions and our purpose.